kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 * 2025 - Spatial Approaches to Risk Perception and Coping with Extremes

-* 2025 - Visual Perception, Streetscape, Bayesian
+* 2025 - Streetscape, Digital Twin, Visual Perception, Bayesian

 * 2025 - Social Sensing-Based Identification of Urban Waterlogging and Resilience Governance: A Case Study of the July 21, 20212 Beijing Rainstorm [in Chinese] (accepted)